aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Successability is similar in that LandgateAPITest can not reliably determine whether the lack of a response to a request is the fault of the server or the network.
 However, the Oasis standard assumes WSDL responses are "error-free".
 LandgateAPITest again does not make this assumption and interrogates the response data for errors.

 Overall LandgateAPITest is not an everyday testing suite.

-[ ] Not a navigation server so higher time outs, longer response times (which are more a consequence of mobile networks and their hiccoughs generally) are not a major hinderance.
+There are many suitable applications, as shown in the literature review, capable of determining such oft required statistics.
+This app more closely tests the mobile device user's experience with the data served by a geographic web service.
+Environmental factors of network connectivity, constrained device processing power and others have a larger affect on whether the service will successfully deliver data to meet the user's needs.

 ## Recommendations

->• Choose which of the alternative solutions should be adopted
-• Briefly justify your choice explaining how it will solve the major problem/s
-• This should be written in a forceful style as this section is intended to be persuasive
-• Here integration of theory and coursework is appropriate>

-[ ] Expect a greater proportion of access to come from mobile devices [ ] Reference

-[ ] continue moving away from offering full datasets for download aimed at specialists, concentrate on building new data services where applications request only those parts of specific and current interest.
-Landgate are to be commended for leading the way in this regard.

 Esri ArcGIS Servers can provision OGC and KML web services alongside their own Esri Rest services.
 Landgate have enabled WMS services for their Public ArcGIS MapServers, but not WFS or KML.
 Doing so would improve interoperability for open source apps such as QGIS at little incremental cost.
 Older infrastructure could then be decommissioned without reduced service to the community.

-Esri JSON is not the same format as the open standard (note, not an OGC standard) GeoJSON, the OGC JSON response format.
+Esri JSON is not the same format as the open standard GeoJSON (note, this is not an OGC standard {Reed:2011kt}), the OGC JSON response format.
 The JSON output from Esri endpoints represents the same data as a response from an OGC endpoint but is laid out differently and must be parsed into an in-memory geometry object before the two can be directly compared.
 We applaud offering both formats for the sake of broader compatibility.
 But should older OGC servers be decommissioned we would recommend that Landgate offer WFS services from ArcGIS servers so that at least open standard GML would be available.
 Landgate could also, adventurously, offer GeoJSON from ArcGIS for Server with third party extensions.

-[ ] The public will find interesting applications for datasets, even seemingly low value data.
-Again Landgate's support of hackathons supports

 ## Future Work